vvatikiotis/weblog/Handle-imperative-stuff-react.md

 Title: On passing state
 ---

-# Handling imperative stuff in react
+# Handling imperative stuff in React

-* Use event handlers to just update component state.
+- Use event handlers to just update component state.
-* Move all imperative logic out of lifecycle methods.
+- Move all imperative logic out of lifecycle methods.
-* Use `componentDidMount` and `componentDidUpdate` to invoke any imperative stuff.
+- Use `componentDidMount` and `componentDidUpdate` to invoke any imperative stuff.

 That way `state` tells us out component state, at any point in time.